nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 InTrack is a desktop application for Computer Science students to manage their different internship applications.

-InTrack allows users to
+InTrack allows users to:

-* seamlessly search for and update their various applications, as well as
+* seamlessly search for and update their various internship applications, as well as
-* keep track of the relevant timings and deadlines
+* keep track of the relevant timings and deadlines,

 all through a simple and easy-to-use platform!